 Head over to the Fajardo port, you can take a day trip to the gorgeous offshore islands of Vieques and Culebra.
 Just be sure to plan ahead and get to the terminal early in order to avoid delays in your travels.

-The ferry terminal in Old Juan takes you to Catano, most popular for tourists who wish to have a tour of the Bacardi Distillery.
+The ferry terminal in Old Juan takes you to Catano, most popular for tourists who wish to have a tour of the Bacardi Distillery / Casa Bacardi.
 If you drive to the south region of the island you can do a day trip to Caja de Muertos off the town of Ponce by a private ferry.
 On the south west coast you can spend a day at Cayo Aurora (also known as Gilligan’s Island).
 See below for more information.

-About a 45 minute drive from San Juan, you can hop on the ferry to the sleepy islands of Vieques & Culebra.
+About 1.5 hour drive from San Juan, you can hop on the ferry in Ceiba to the sleepy islands of Vieques & Culebra.
 The most convenient way to enjoy the offshore islands of Puerto Rico is to stay at a resort / hotel on the east coast.
-From the port in Fajardo, you can visit two Puerto Rican islands that best represent the Caribbean of the past.
+From the port in Ceiba, you can visit two Puerto Rican islands known for capturing the Caribbean of the past.

-Tips for Ferry travel from Fajardo to Vieques & Culebra
+Tips for Ferry travel from Ceiba to Vieques & Culebra

 - Be sure to get to the ferry terminal at least 1.5 hour before your desired time of departure, 2 hours on holiday weekends.

 - If you want to travel to Vieques or Culebra on a weekend or around a holiday, be prepared for large crowds and long wait times.
 Not guaranteed you’ll get a ferry ticket.
-We highly recommend you fly to Vieques from Ceiba and take the ferry back in order to make the most of your time.
+We highly recommend you from San Juan Airport, Isla Grande Airport or Ceiba Airport (cheapest flight) and take the ferry back to make traveling easier.

 - You’re not allowed to take a car rental on the ferry, if you have one, you must park it at the ferry parking lot.